blazingdrummer/BakedModpack/README.md

 These are the basic changes/differences you'll need to know to get started with the pack.
 You should be able to learn everything else by just playing the game.

 ## IMPORTANT DISCLAIMERS
 This pack relies on lunar coins being a temporary currency that resets every run.
-You will be warned that your coins will be reset when you start a new game, and will need to type `tlc_aye` in chat before you can move at the beginning of the run.
+You will be warned that your coins will be reset when you start a new game, and will need to type `TLC_AYE` in chat before you can move at the beginning of the run.

 If you value your lunar coins or the integrity of your save file in general, I'd recommend creating a new profile to use when playing this pack.
 However, the risk should be relatively low, as I test pretty thoroughly before releasing, and, worst case, you can always edit your coins using the `give_lunar {number_to_add}` command or edit the save file directly.